helpimaghost/VOIDBREAKER-VR/README.md

  - Hold LT to stabilize your shot spread, RT to Fire, Reload with (B), Ammo/Attachments with D-Pad Up and Left **NOTE**- Re-center your view if the crosshair feels off!
 It is not 100% perfect, but should line up pretty well.

-- Ability- Hold (B) and swing the Right Controller to use your Ability
+- Ability- Hold (X) and swing the Right Controller to use your Ability

 Movement